CloudgateStudios/BikeBuddy/fastlane/README.md

 - Build the app in 'Release' configuration

 - Update all certs and mobile provisioning

-- Upload to TestFlight (User needs to pull release trigger)

 - Commit the build number change, tag and push to git